-The health benefits of veganism are no secret.
+Now more than ever, the health benefits of veganism are no secret.
 Any diet rife with plant-based superfoods and rich with vitamins and nutrients is bound to bolster physical well-being.
 But it may be more than quinoa and kale that makes veganism an exercise in health improvement.
-To be cruelty-free is to lead an ethical existence in which animals are seen as fellow beings deserving of a natural life, and to look through this lens of compassion, companionship, empathy, and altruism, is to endow our bodies and minds with emotional and physical well-being that goes beyond the standard health benefits of plant-based living.
+To be cruelty-free is to lead an ethical existence in which animals are seen as fellow beings deserving of a natural life (and not crowded in unsanitary wetmarkets where the next pandemic may be lurking).
+To look through this lens of compassion, companionship, empathy, and altruism, is to endow our bodies and minds with emotional and physical well-being that goes beyond the standard health benefits of plant-based living.

 One of the greatest health epidemics facing our nation is stress—the American Psychological Association reports that 73 percent of US residents experience psychological symptoms of stress while 77 percent experience physical symptoms.
 This mental tension can manifest itself in a plethora of prevalent health conditions including heart disease, obesity, diabetes, gastrointestinal issues, Alzheimer’s, cancer, and premature death.
-In response to our state’s state of increased worry and anxiety, pharmaceutical drugs are routinely prescribed, self-help books have become a billion dollar industry, and therapists are experiencing an unprecedented boom in business.
+In response to our state of increased worry and anxiety, prior to the COVID-19 pandemic, pharmaceutical drugs were routinely prescribed, self-help books became a billion dollar industry, and therapists experienced an unprecedented boom in business.
 In short, people are looking for some way, any way, to chill out.
 But there is a burgeoning field of research in which health professionals are finding that the unspoken bond between animals and humans is an effective means to naturally alleviate stress.

 The mental calmness and physical relaxation that dogs instill in humans may partially explain why people who have canine companions fare better health-wise than those who don’t.
 One study conducted in Germany, which surveyed 9,000 people in 1996 and 2001, found that those who had a companion animal, whether it be a fish, horse, bird, or dog, visited the doctors far less than those who did not have an animal companion.
 Other comprehensive studies conducted in China and Australia had similar results—participants who had dogs in their households used less sick days and utilized fewer healthcare services.
 Earlier this year, a panel of experts from the American Heart Association released a statement acknowledging that the presence of dogs may have a powerful effect on preventing cardiovascular disease, a condition that kills more than 500,000 Americans every year (and can largely be linked to stress).
 These findings have been supported by previous research, including a 2007 study, in which scientists from Queens University in Ireland found that people who had canine cohorts had lower blood pressure as well as lower cholesterol levels.